cardboard-iguana/cardboard-iguana.com/notes/tryhackme-blaster.md

 ## Mission Start!

-The CTF background notes that we’ll be attacking a Windows box.
+The CTF background notes that we'll be attacking a Windows box.
 So no ping responses again.

 ## Activate Forward Scanners and Launch Proton Torpedoes

-The machine we’ll be attacking is at 10.10.223.185.
-As usual, we’ll start out with an nmap scan:
+The machine we'll be attacking is at 10.10.223.185.
+As usual, we'll start out with an nmap scan:

 ```bash
 sudo nmap -v -oA blaster -Pn -A -T4 -sS -script vuln \